About the training program

 The traineeships build upon the theory, methodology and values of public health practice that can only be obtained through postgraduate study in public health.

 • No. You must provide an official academic transcript showing that you have successfully completed your degree.
-If you have completed your degree but it has not yet been conferred, you can provide an unofficial transcript along with proof that you are eligible for award of the degree.
+If you have completed your degree but it has not yet been conferred, you can provide an unofficial transcript along with evidence that you are eligible for award of the degree.

 • In this context 'health-related employment' includes but is not limited to clinical experience, health research, health policy, health management, planning and development of health services, and health promotion.